Can I get a mortgage?

 Lenders assess your income and employment history to ensure you have a stable source of funds to repay the mortgage.
 A consistent income and a secure job history can strengthen your eligibility.
 It will also help to determine how much a lender is willing to lend to you, which is a big part of your mortgage affordability.
 Typically, you can borrow between 4 to 4.5 times your household income for a mortgage.
 Some people, such as nurses, doctors, teachers or higher earners can qualify for 5.5 or even 6.5 times their income.

-If you are self-employed, are a sole trader or have multiple income sources, you may find it harder to qualify for a mortgage.
-This is because a lender will want evidence of your income; for example, if you’re self-employed you may have to provide 2-3 years worth of accounts, or your most recent profit figure.
-While sole traders will be asked for a Self Assessment Tax Calculation (SA302) form, a tax year overview and your latest three months’ business and personal bank statements.
+If you are self-employed or have multiple income sources, you may find it harder to qualify for a mortgage.
+This is because a lender will want evidence of your income.
+For example, if you’re self-employed through a limited company, you may have to provide 2-3 years worth of accounts, or your most recent profit figure.
+While self-employed sole traders will be asked for their SA302s and a tax year overview.
+Like other borrowers, you'll also need to supply your latest three months’ bank statements.

 3. Debt-to-Income Ratio